-This is one of the most challenging hunts we offer, so we recommend hunting in teams of three or more.
+Round up the usual suspects for your team: this is one of the more challenging hunts, so we recommend hunting in teams of three or more.
 But no knowledge of the museum or art is necessary: you just need sharp eyes and comfy shoes.
+The hunt’s afoot!

 A scavenger hunt even a muggle will love